 Additionally, a very rare IWC finger bridge movement was Caliber 69.
 At 4.7 mm in height and 16 lignes in diameter, this finger bridge Lépine movement was launched in 1898.
 Only about 2,100 were produced.

 A resizing of the design in 1913 produced Calibres 73 (Lépine) and 74 (Savonette).
 Slightly smaller at 38 mm or 16 3/4 ligne, these also had 16 jewels but the balance was upgraded from monometallic with screws, as used in the Calibres 65 and 66, to bimetallic with screws.
 Reportedly, 52,500 examples of the Calibre 73 movement were made from 1913 to 1930, and another 15,000 of the Calibre 74 were produced from 1913 to 1931.

 Calibre 73 and 74 pocket watches often are easily identifiable from the dial and case, without even viewing the distinctive finger bridge movement.
 Frequently as products of the 1920s, they often had Art Deco style dials with stylized numerals.
 The relatively thin cases often had striped engravings or Grecian motifs on the bezel area, sometimes filled with enamel.

-Being relatively small for a full-sized pocket watch movement, the Calibre 74 was also used in IWC's first wristwatch that used a pocket watch movement, the famous Portuguese wristwatch (reference 325).
-304 examples were used in the Portuguese wristwatches between 1939 and 1952.
+Being relatively thin for a full-sized pocket watch movement, Calibre 74 was also used in IWC’s first wristwatch that used a pocket watch movement, the famous Portuguese wristwatch (reference 325).
+304 Calibre 74 movements were used in the Portuguese wristwatches between 1939 and 1952.